FreedomBen/breakout71/Readme.md

 # Next
+- different visual effects on ball to represent which perks it's imbued with (pierce, sapper…). remove visual while it's not affected (can't pierce/sap anymore until touching the puck).
-- check which color you get if picking a color related perk
+- check which ball color you get right after picking a color related perk
-- sturdy bricks map of remaining hits
+- sturdy bricks:  map of remaining hits
+- looks like offline PWA mode does not work

 # bugs